-The northern most point of this byway, highway 177, begins in Council Grove and meanders south through the “Heart of the Flint Hills” Chase County.
-Here you find the Tallgrass Prairie National Preserve and its limestone mansion, miles of hiking trails, the Lower Fox Creek Schoolhouse, an enormous three-story barn as well as a state of the art visitors center.
+The northern most point of this byway along KS highway 177, begins in Council Grove and meanders south through the “Heart of the Flint Hills” Chase County.
+Here you will find the Tallgrass Prairie National Preserve with its limestone mansion, miles of hiking trails, the Lower Fox Creek Schoolhouse, an enormous three-story barn, as well as, a state of the art visitors center.

 On down the road, you will come to Cottonwood Falls where you can visit the Chase County Courthouse, museums and the historic Cottonwood Bridge.
-As your journey continues south, can stop at the Scenic Overlook to get a 360-degree view of the prairie.
-Spend some time at the Pioneer Bluffs Historic District before traveling to Matfield Green to find the Prairie Art Path.
+As your journey continues south, stop at the Scenic Overlook to get a 360-degree view of the prairie.
+Spend some time at Pioneer Bluffs before traveling to Matfield Green to find the Prairie Art Path.

-The awe-inspiring beauty of the Flint Hills embraces you as you travel this unique portion of the byways of Kansas.
+The awe-inspiring beauty of the Flint Hills embraces you as you travel this unique portion of the Scenic Byways of Kansas.

 The Flint Hills National Scenic Byway organization is a 501(c)(3).
 The maintenance of the overlooks is done by volunteers, if you would like to make a donation to help defer the costs, please contact the Chase County Chamber of Commerce at [email protected] or call 620-273-8469